warnov/AzureDBAutoFirewall/README.md

 |AzureAuthLocation|Name of the Azure Authorization file

 #### Azure Authorization File
 By now, you know that all the magic is done by the Azure Function.
 But, we have to give it privileged access to the subscription to make these firewall rules effective.
 As mentioned before, the operations are made using the [Azure Management Fluent API](https://docs.microsoft.com/en-us/dotnet/azure/dotnet-sdk-azure-concepts?view=azure-dotnet).
-This API requires an IAzure object that represents all the subscription we want to work with
+This API requires an IAzure object that represents all the subscription we want to work with; and to get this object, we need to have owner access to the subscription.
+This is granted by reading an Azure Authentication file that you can generate (being subscription owner) in the
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NzQwODYyNTksMTIxNDg4OTYyMCwtOT
+eyJoaXN0b3J5IjpbNjM2ODAwNTQxLDEyMTQ4ODk2MjAsLTk5OT
-k5NTgzMDAxLDEwMDYyMjQyNTAsLTc1MjU1NDU0NV19
+U4MzAwMSwxMDA2MjI0MjUwLC03NTI1NTQ1NDVdfQ==
 -->